 Q: If homelessness doesn’t affect me or my family directly, then why should I care and get involved?

 A: Homelessness impacts the public in ways that most don’t realize.
-Tax increases to fund homeless programs including hiring more police officers to deal with it affects your discretionary spending.
-Additionally, increasing crime (drug dealing, prostitution, robbery, and vandalism) occur at higher levels which then affects insurance rates, having dirtier streets, unsafe neighborhoods, and parks.
+Tax increases to fund homeless programs including hiring more police to deal with it affects your discretionary spending.
+Additionally, increasing crime (drug dealing, prostitution, gangs, trafficking, robbery, and vandalism) occur at higher levels which then affects insurance rates, having dirtier streets, unsafe neighborhoods, and parks.
 Home values and rental properties are also affected.
 Everyone loses with this problem.

-A: Yes & No. Merely putting people in a housing unit without necessary life-skills and changed thinking often backfires and gets them exited from their housing and back on the streets again.
+A: Yes & No. Merely putting people in a housing unit without necessary life-skills and changed thinking often backfires and gets them exited from their housing and back on to the streets again.

 Q: Why can’t city leaders just force them into a rehab facility where they can get the addiction-recovery skills they need along with wrap-around services?